google/oboe/apps/OboeTester/docs/Usage.md

 Open, Start, then tap on the screen with your fingertip.
 The app will listen for the sound of your fingernail tapping the screen and the resulting beep, and then measure the time between them.

 If you use headphones then you can eliminate the latency caused by speaker protection.
 If you use USB-MIDI input then you can eliminate the latency due to the touch screen, which is around 15-30 msec.
 MIDI latency is generally under 1 msec.
+This test works well for measuring the latency of Bluetooth headsets.

 ### Record and Play